-The Book of Joshua tells us that this new way of looking on God was introduced to the people of the hill country by a group that entered Canaan at this time, a group that had escaped Egyptian slavery.
+The Book of Joshua (see Chapter Nine) tells us that this new way of looking on God was introduced to the people of the hill country by a group that entered Canaan at this time, a group that had escaped Egyptian slavery.
 It is a story of the spread of this idea and of the forming of a people committed to YHWH.
 It tells of the early years of what was to become the nation of Israel.
 If we are going to speak of a hero, YHWH is the hero of the book of Joshua as he is of the Moses-literature.
 It is YHWH who liberates these people and who defends them against the powerful enemies of the city-states of Canaan.
 It is YHWH who inspires other subject groups to join them and to identify as a people with a common commitment to YHWH.

-It is clear that the account given in the Book of Joshua is not historical.

-- Egyptian control of Canaan would not have allowed the Canaanite city states to be overrun. - 2.
-Jericho (Joshua 6) had no walls at the time. - 3.
-Ai (Joshua 8) was already an uninhabited ruin
+It is clear that the account given in the Book of Joshua is not historical: Egyptian control of Canaan would not have allowed the Canaanite city states to be overrun; Jericho (Joshua 6) had no walls at the time.
+Ai (Joshua 8) was already an uninhabited ruin.

 A number of cities in Canaan were destroyed in the late thirteenth century including Debir [tell Beit Mirsim], Bethel [Beitin], Lachish [Tell Ed-Duweir] and Hazor.
-This destruction could have resulted from the clash between Egypt and the Hittites, or the result of struggles between the city states themselves as trade was disrupted due to the ravages brought about at this time by the 'Sea Peoples', including the Philistines.
+This destruction could have been the result of clashes between Israel and these city states.
+It could also have resulted from the clash between Egypt and the Hittites, or the result of struggles between the city states themselves as trade was disrupted due to the ravages brought about at this time by the 'Sea Peoples', including the Philistines.
 It is likely that the Sea Peoples themselves were the main cause of the destruction of the small city states and so of the need for the herders to escape the disorder of the plains and settle the highlands - the settlers we know as 'Israel'.

 After 1967 archeologists focused their attention on the central highlands. c.1200BC 250 small hilltop subsistence villages sprang up.
 By 1,000BC it is estimated the total population of the central highlands was c.45,000.